U.S. Credit Card Debt Statistics

 Credit card debt increases with education

-Average credit card debt is higher for those with higher levels of education.
-This is no surprise as median income rises with each level of education.
+Average credit card debt rises along with the borrowers' highest levels of education.
+This is no surprise, as median income also rises with education levels.

 Americans with a bachelor's degree, for example, earn more than twice as much as those with only a high school diploma.
-As previously said, more income equates to larger credit card debt.
+And as previously established, more income equates to larger credit card debt.

 AVERAGE CREDIT CARD DEBT BY RACE